darthpelo/SwiftGPIOLibrary/README.md

 # SwiftGPIOLibrary

-**A work in progress library to speed up your experiment with HW and Swift** .
+🚧🚧🚧 **A work in progress library to speed up your experiment with HW and Swift.** 🚧🚧🚧

 The library uses **[SwiftyGPIO](https://github.com/uraimo/SwiftyGPIO)** and its scope is to help you to avoid repetitive operations.

 ## 📖 How to implement